joergnick/cqExperiments/README.md

-# nonlinearCQ
+# cqExperiments
-Project implements a black box CQ solver for nonlinear problems, targeted at scattering problems by making use of the BEM - Library Bempp.
-The toolbox is capable of solving a general class of evolution equations, assuming vanishing initial conditions (for both the value and its derivatives).
+Project implements a black box CQ solver, suitable for both linear and nonlinear problems.
+Main application are scattering problems by making use of the BEM - Library Bempp.
+The toolbox is capable of solving a general class of evolution equations, possibly nonlocal in time and space under the assumption of vanishing initial conditions.

-In particular this gives discretization schemes for fractional evolution equations.